Origins of Relational Theory¶

 The development of relational theory as a formal mathematical framework is largely credited to Georg Cantor, a German mathematician, in the late 19th century.
 Cantor is known as the father of set theory, which is the broader mathematical context in which relations are defined.
 His work provided a rigorous foundation for understanding how sets (collections of objects) interact with each other through relations.

-Cantor’s set theory introduced the idea that relations could be seen as subsets of Cartesian products, where the Cartesian product of two sets AA and BB is the set of all possible ordered pairs (a,b)(a, b) where aa is from AA and bb is from BB.
+Cantor’s set theory introduced the idea that relations could be seen as subsets of Cartesian products, where the Cartesian product of two sets and is the set of all possible ordered pairs where is from and is from .
 This formalization allowed for the systematic study of relations and their properties, leading to the development of modern mathematical logic, database theory, and many other fields.

 Figure 3:Georg Cantor (1845-1918) reframed relations in the context of Set Theory